Concave Certificates: Geometric Framework for Distributionally Robust Risk and Complexity Analysis: Preliminaries and Notations

-\end{definition} It is worth noting that the definitions of least majorant are valid, since the infimum of a collection of functions is equivalent to the intersection of their hypographs; thus, concavity or star-shapedness is induced immediately.
-The following lemma follows directly from the definitions and \citet{rockafellar-convex-analysis,marshall1979inequalities,hardy1988inequalities,groeneboom2014nonparametric}.
+It is worth noting that the definitions of least majorant are valid, since the infimum of a collection of functions is equivalent to the intersection of their hypographs; thus, concavity or star-shapedness is induced immediately.
+The following lemma is derived directly from the definitions and \citet{rockafellar-convex-analysis,marshall1979inequalities,hardy1988inequalities,groeneboom2014nonparametric}.